wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab1.md

 ## Step 1: Download and upload CA flows in Connect
 > **Note** Every tenant must include CA flows.
 CA flows can be imported from the template folder in this [GitHub page](https://github.com/CiscoDevNet/webexcc-digital-channels){:target="_blank"}.
 CA flow can be added only once and will be automatically be used by all existing channel specific flows in the tenant when needed.
 Recommended to add these flow in a dedicated Service named “Agnostic Flows - DO NOT MODIFY”

-> The agnostic flows consist of:
+> The agnostic flows consist of:\
-> • Task Routed - Adding an agent participant to a conversation
+> • Task Routed - Adding an agent participant to a conversation;\
-> • Task Modified - Adding an agent to or removing an agent from an ongoing conversation (e.g., for chat transfer or conference)
+> • Task Modified - Adding an agent to or removing an agent from an ongoing conversation (e.g., for chat transfer or conference);\
-> • Close Task - Closing the conversation
+> • Task Close - Closing the conversation;

 1. Download all flows from the [GitHub page](https://github.com/CiscoDevNet/webexcc-digital-channels){:target="_blank"} ( navigate to **Webex Connect Flows** -> **v2.1**)
 2. Unzip All Files